Ten Theological Trick Questions

 5) Did Jesus die to pay the penalty for your sins?

 No. The "penal satisfaction" theory of the atonement assumes that relationship with God is purely legal in nature.
-It was developed from a church tradition that was steeped in legal ways of looking at the world, and so assumed that this was the only way God could work.
-While there are some biblical passages that seem to work with this metaphor, there are other passages that allow other theories of the atonement.
+It was developed from a church tradition that was steeped in legal ways of looking at the world, and so assumed that this was the way God worked.
+While there are some biblical passages that seem to use this metaphor, there are other passages that allow other theories of the atonement.
 And in the “whole tenor of Scripture” (a phrase often used by John Wesley) legal or forensic categories are not the primary way to talk about relationship with God.
 A forensic model casts the work of Christ and the grace of God in far too negative terms, which too often leads to a conception of the Christian life in equally negative terms.
+It also reduces salvation to a transaction rather than a relationship.

 6) If you commit a sin, does that mean you will go to hell?